-Here, we train 4 popular convolutional networks which have achieved promising results in several tasks during recent years (including ResNet18, ResNet50, SqueezeNet, and DesneNet-161) on COVID-Xray-5k dataset, and analyze their performance for COVID-19 detection.
-Since so far there are only a few X-ray images publicly available for COVID-19 class, we cannot simply train these models from scratch.
-We used two strategies to address the COVID-19 image scarcity issue in this work: \begin{itemize} \item We use data augmentation to create transformed version of COVID-19 images (such as flipping, small rotation, adding small amount of distortions), to increase the number of samples by a factor of 4. \item Instead of training these models from scratch, we fine-tune the last layer of the pre-trained version of these models on ImageNet.
-In this way, the model can be trained with less labeled samples from each class. \end{itemize} The above two strategies help us to train these networks with the available images, and achieve reasonable performance on the test set of 3,000 images.

-The best performing model out of the above four networks, achieves a sensitivity of 97.5\%, and specificity of around 95\%.
-Since the number of samples for COVID-19 class is limited, we also calculate the confidence interval of the performance metrics.
+Here, we train 4 popular convolutional networks which have achieved promising results in several tasks during recent years (including ResNet18, ResNet50, SqueezeNet, and DenseNet-161) on COVID-Xray-5k dataset, and analyze their performance for COVID-19 detection.
+Since so far there is a limited number of X-ray images publicly available for the COVID-19 class, we cannot simply train these models from scratch.
+Two strategies were adopted to address the COVID-19 image scarcity issue in this work: \begin{itemize} \item We use data augmentation to create transformed version of COVID-19 images (such as flipping, small rotation, adding small amount of distortions), to increase the number of samples by a factor of 5. \item Instead of training these models from scratch, we fine-tune the last layer of the pre-trained version of these models on ImageNet.
+In this way, the model can be trained with less labeled samples from each class. \end{itemize} The above two strategies helped train these networks with the available images, and achieve reasonable performance on the test set of 3,000 images.
+Since the number of samples for the COVID-19 class is limited, we also calculate the confidence interval of the performance metrics.
 To report a summarizing performance of these models, we provide the Receiver operating characteristic (ROC) curve, and area under the curve (AUC) for each of these models.